kymyr/restaurant-reservation-react/README.md

 In the project directory, you can run:

 ### `npm i`
-The npm install command is used to install all the dependencies defined in your project's package.json file.
+To install all the dependencies in the package.json file.

 ### `npm start` / `npm run dev`